exasol/pyexasol/docs/REFERENCE.md

 ### Host Name Resolution

 By default pyexasol resolves host names to IP addresses, randomly shuffles the IP addresses and tries to connect until connection succeeds.
-This has the following reasons:

-1. If at least one hostname is not available, you always get an exception.
-Otherwise you will get an exception only when randomly choosing a broken hostname, which leads to random errors in production.
-2. With a large cluster with ever growing number of nodes, it makes sense to put all nodes on one hostname, like `myexasol.mlan` instead of having separate host names `myexasol1..64.mlan`.
-In this case redundancy will not work properly if hostname is not resolved beforehand, since we do not know if it points to one address or to multiple addresses.
-3. For redundancy we do not want to try the same IP address twice.
-This can only be guaranteed if we connect by IP.
+See the [design documentation](/docs/DESIGN.md#automatic-resolution-and-randomization-of-connection-addresses) for details.

 If host name resolution causes problems, you can deactivate it by specifying argument `resolve_hostnames=False`.
 This may be required when connecting through a proxy that allows connections only to defined host names.
 In all other cases we recommend to omit the argument.